openfoodfoundation/ofn-UserGuide-FR/multi-farm-pre-orders.md

 # Le collectif de producteurs avec une boutique

-## Qu'est-ce qu'un collectif de producteurs avec boutique ?
+## A quoi correspond ce profil ?

 On parle ici d'un collectif de producteurs qui se rassemblent pour travailler ensemble et vendre au sein de la même boutique en ligne.
 Ce format assure aux clients une plus grande variété de produit, centralisé en un seul point de vente.
 Les livraisons et les frais annexes sont également mutualisés.

-## Les atouts de ce profil
+## Les atouts

 **Une boutique unique, avec des produits de différents producteurs
 **Vos clients ont donc la possibilité de voir des produits de producteurs différents, ce qui leur donne accès à plus de diversité dans le type de produits proposés.

 **Administration centrale minimale
 **Producers who are participating in the shop can take on some of the admin tasks of the shop, including updating their product availability and prices.
 This reduces the tasks for the central administrator.
 Alternatively, suppliers can be hands off, and a coordinator can take on these tasks.

 **Easily communicate with producres
 **Use our reports to let each producer know what's been ordered from them, and to calculate their sales total.

 ### An example of this model in action